 Anaerobic Digestion breaks down biodegradable material (slurry, grass, and food waste) in the absence of oxygen, producing biogas.
 Biogas is a renewable fuel source that can be used for heat, electricity and transport.
-A feasibility study is underway, assessing the potential use of biogas to meet our peninsula’s energy needs sustainably and affordably.
+A feasibility study has been completed, assessing the potential use of biogas to meet our peninsula’s energy needs sustainably and affordably.
 Biogas is currently used worldwide in domestic, agricultural, municipal and industrial applications.
-This study will provide the necessary information to develop a vision for including the use of biogas in Dingle Peninsula 2030.
+This study provides the necessary information to develop a vision for including the use of biogas in Dingle Peninsula 2030.

 About the study: